FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 • Compatibility: "Does this work with [X]?", "What are the system requirements?"

-Keep answers concise — 1-3 sentences with specific facts.
-"30-day free returns, prepaid label included" beats "We have a flexible return policy designed with your satisfaction in mind."
+Keep answers tight - 1-3 sentences with specific facts.
+"30-day free returns, prepaid label included" beats "We have a flexible return policy designed with your satisfaction in mind" every single time.
+One is a citable fact; the other is noise the AI skips.

 Blog post FAQ best practices

-Blog FAQ sections serve two purposes: reinforce key claims and target long-tail queries.
+A blog FAQ section does two jobs: reinforce your key claims and catch long-tail queries.

-• Reinforce claims: Rephrase your article's key data points as Q&A. If your post says "ChatGPT converts 31% higher," add a FAQ: "What is ChatGPT's conversion rate for e-commerce?" with the answer.
+• Reinforce claims: rephrase your article's key data points as Q&A. If the post says "ChatGPT converts 31% higher", add a FAQ: "What is ChatGPT's conversion rate for e-commerce?" with the number in the answer.

-• Target long-tail queries: Questions users ask AI that your post's headings don't cover.
-Check Google's "People Also Ask" for your target keyword.
+• Target long-tail queries: the questions users ask AI that your headings don't cover.
+Mine Google's "People Also Ask" for the target keyword.

-• 4-6 questions maximum: Enough to signal Q&A structure, not so many that it dilutes.
+• 4-6 questions, max: enough to signal Q&A structure, not so many it dilutes.

 Common FAQ mistakes

-• Too many FAQs: 20+ questions on a single page dilutes each answer's signal.
-Stick to 4-8 per page.
+• Too many FAQs: 20+ questions on one page dilutes every answer's signal.
+Stick to 4-8.

-• Vague questions: "Why choose us?" is marketing, not FAQ.
-Use questions real customers ask.
+• Vague questions: "Why choose us?" is marketing, not an FAQ.
+Use questions real customers actually ask.

-• Marketing-speak answers: "Our world-class solution delivers unparalleled results" — AI can't cite this.
-Use specific numbers and facts.
+• Marketing-speak answers: "Our world-class solution delivers unparalleled results" - the AI can't cite that, so it won't.
+Numbers and facts only.

-• Schema without visible content: Google requires FAQPage schema to match visible on-page content.
-Schema-only FAQ (invisible to users) violates guidelines and may result in penalties.
+• Schema without visible content: Google requires FAQPage schema to match what's visible on the page.
+Schema-only FAQ that users can't see violates the guidelines and can get you penalized.
+Don't be clever here.

-• Outdated answers: FAQ about "2024 pricing" in 2026.
-Keep answers current — freshness signals matter.
+• Outdated answers: an FAQ citing "2024 pricing" in 2026.
+Keep answers current - freshness is its own signal, and stale answers quietly stop getting cited.

 GEOlikeaPro's FAQ Generator

-GEOlikeaPro's FAQ Generator automatically creates FAQ sections optimized for AI citation.
-It analyzes your page content, generates relevant questions based on what AI shopping assistants actually ask, and outputs both the HTML details/summary markup and the FAQPage schema JSON-LD — ready to paste into your page.
+GEOlikeaPro's FAQ Generator builds FAQ sections optimized for AI citation.
+It reads your page content, generates the questions AI shopping assistants actually ask, and outputs both the HTML details/summary markup and the FAQPage schema JSON-LD - ready to paste in.
+The part you'd normally spend an hour on, done in one pass.

-GEOlikeaPro's FAQ Generator creates AI-optimized FAQ sections with both HTML markup and FAQPage schema — in seconds, not hours.
-Join the waitlist to start generating FAQ content that gets cited.
+GEOlikeaPro's FAQ Generator creates AI-optimized FAQ sections with both HTML markup and FAQPage schema - in seconds, not hours.
+See where you stand and start generating FAQ content that gets cited.

 FAQ